 - Research which products/services are available for your needs

-- Review Important Questions to Ask Your Vendor
+- 4 Important Accessibility Questions to Ask Your Vendor

-- Request compliant accessibility documentation from the vendor, using a Vendor Product Accessibility Template
+- Obtain compliant accessibility documentation from the vendor, using a Voluntary Product Accessibility Template (VPAT)

-- Request and obtain the vendor's most recent accessibility testing results and remediation roadmap
+- Obtain the vendor's most recent accessibility testing results and remediation road map

 STEP TWO: Submit for ICT Review